mcooper7649/SolidityBootCamp/kickstarter/readme.md

 2. First Take Functions
     - Campaign
-        - Constructor function that sets the minimumContribution and the owner
+        - Constructor/Contract function that sets the minimumContribution and the owner
     - contribute
         - Called when someone wants to donate money to the campaign and become an 'approver'
     - createRequest